Guatemala opens Israel embassy in Jerusalem after US move - Journal du Cameroun

 The US and Guatemalan moves break with decades of international consensus.
 US ambassador to Israel David Friedman also attended Wednesday’s ceremony.

+Previously Guatemala’s embassy was in Herzliya, just north of Tel Aviv like that of Paraguay, so far the only other mission with immediate plans to move to Jerusalem.

-So far the only other nation with immediate plans to open an Israel embassy in Jerusalem is Paraguay, expected to do so before the end of the month.
+Paraguay’s embassy is expected to relocate before the end of the month.

 Netanyahu profusely praised Guatemala for making the move and noted it came only two days after the United States opened its embassy in Jerusalem.